ksharma001/atm-cash-withdrawal/README.md

 Server startup:
 - code is written, compiled and tested on nodev12.
-- run npm i command and then start PM2 process
+- run npm i command and then start PM2 process using the following command NODE_ENV=production pm2 start app.js --name atm && pm2 logs atm